 Typically, one or two trained and licensed therapists take the role of directing the group discussions.
 A session can have as few as two members, but most gatherings comprise six to twelve participants.

-Therapists often avoid inefficiencies of large crowds.
+Therapists often avoid the inefficiencies of large crowds.
 In a large group, a professional cannot offer each participant personalized attention.

 What Group Meetings Help Treat